Matter and forces near physical black holes: Discussion

-In contrast with mathematical black holes, particles, both massless and massive, inside the quantum ergosphere of a PBH are able to escape the trapped region.
+In contrast with the Schwarzschild solution, both massless and massive particles inside the quantum ergosphere of a PBH are able to escape the trapped region.
 For massless particles, this is evident from the timelike character of the outer apparent horizon.
-While a careful analysis of massive particles' trajectories, using the Vaidya limit as an example, shows that they can only escape when following ingoing geodesic trajectories.
+A careful analysis of massive particles' trajectories, using the Vaidya limit as an example, shows that they can only escape when following ingoing geodesic trajectories.
 We calculated the tidal forces experienced by observers, in general, for objects of finite size.
 For infalling geodesic observers, the tidal forces are finite.
-This is also the case for observers inside the quantum ergosphere since they can only cross the outer apparent horizon when following an ingoing geodesic and letting the receding horizon overtake them.
-This is not the case for non-geodesic observers who experience infinite tidal forces when they try to force themselves out of the trapped region.
-Furthermore, non-geodesic observers experience infinite negative energy density in the form of a firewall \cite{DMT:22} when they try to escape the trapped region, something that does not happen for geodesic observers.
+This is also the case for observers inside the quantum ergosphere, since they can only cross the outer apparent horizon when following an ingoing geodesic and letting the receding horizon overtake them.
+This is not the case for nongeodesic observers who experience infinite tidal forces when they try to force themselves out of the trapped region.
+Furthermore, nongeodesic observers experience infinite negative energy density in the form of a firewall \cite{DMT:22} when they try to escape the trapped region, something that does not happen for geodesic observers.
 Despite the fact that the apparent horizon is assumed to be regular in the sense of finite curvature scalars, all these properties indicate that it possesses a mildly singular nature manifesting itself as infinite tidal forces and firewalls for specific observers.
+Astrophysical black holes are rotating, and study of general axially symmetric PBHs is subject of our future research.
+However, a special case of the Kerr-Vaidya metric illustrates that the violation of the NEC and a mild firewall are not artifacts of spherical symmetry~\cite{dp31}.
+In the Kerr-Vaidya geometry, which is of Petrov-II, the NEC is always violated due to the type III EMT (based on the Serge-Hawking-Ellis classification \cite{HE:73,MV:17}) on the apparent horizon.
+Moreover, in the equatorial plane of the Kerr-Vaidya metric there are radial geodesics whose equations of motion are the same as those of their counterparts in the Vaidya metric.
+Thus, while we expect that the axial symmetry introduces more complicated scenarios of motion of test particles, they also include the results that were described above.